Written by : Stephane Bandeira

 Where to Get Criminal Background Checks

-Checkr is a high-tech firm that provides extensive background check services, including criminal history searches.
+- Checkr: high-tech firm that provides extensive background check services, including criminal history searches.
 This site is a fast and reliable way to find out about someone’s criminal history.

-The FCRA For Employment Purposes
+Criminal Background Check & FCRA For Employment Purposes

 Employers who conduct background checks need to comply with the Fair Credit Reporting Act (FCRA).
 The FCRA protects the accuracy, fairness, and privacy of consumer information maintained by consumer reporting agencies.